-The 2022 ASHA Convention will be held November 17–19, 2022, in New Orleans, Louisiana.
+The 2023 ASHA Convention will be held November 16–18, 2023, in Boston, Massachusetts.
 The two ASHA Convention co-chairs share responsibilities to select and manage the Convention Program Committee.
 One chair oversees audiology/hearing science programming, while the other oversees programming in speech-language pathology/speech and language science.
 The two co-chairs also work together on joint general interest topics.

 - ASHA staff liaison: Director of ASHA Convention and Meetings